learn-co-curriculum/phase-0-css-intro-lab/README.md

 ## Problem Statement

-HTML's role in our websites is to provide structure, content, and link resources.
-Understanding that, its role in describing the style of content is minimal.
-HTML follows a few default rules, and provides minimal customization itself through the use of different tags and built in attributes.
+HTML's role in our websites is to provide structure, content, and link resources (e.g. CSS files).
+Its role in describing the style ("presentation") of content is minimal.
+HTML's ability to style is pretty much limited to "pretty good" defaults.

 In order to further customize the style, appearance, and interactive behavior of our websites, we turn to Cascading Style Sheets, or CSS.
 In this lab, we will work on implementing CSS declarations in our HTML.

 ## Objectives